 Annual commercial landings of western Australian salmon in WA have been highly variable since the commercial fishery commenced in 1944.
 Peaks in total annual landings occurred in 1968 (4,223 t), 1984 (3,543 t) and 1995 (4,046 t) (South Coast Nearshore and Estuarine Figure 1).
 Total landings have been declining since 1995, with the decline becoming more pronounced after 2005.
-In 2012, the total WA catch was 122 t, which was the lowest since the commencement of commercial fishing in the 1940s.
-The decline since 1995 reflects the trend in the South Coast Bioregion, where the annual catch steadily declined from a peak of 2,728 t in 1995 to 75 t in 2012.
+In 2012, a total catch of 122 t was reported, which is the lowest since the commencement of commercial fishing in the 1940s.
+In 2013, the total catch was 232 t.
+The declining trend since 1995 reflects the trend in the South Coast Bioregion, where the annual catch steadily declined from a peak of 2,728 t in 1995 to an historical low of 75 t in 2012.
+In 2013, the South Coast catch was 139 t.
+In the West Coast Bioregion, landings of salmon have ranged from 0 to 1,364 t per year since the commencement of the fishery (South Coast Nearshore and Estuarine Figure 1).
+In 2013, the West Coast catch was 93 t.

-Commercial fishery landings of western Australian salmon in SA have also declined.
-From 1983/84 to 2002/3, total SA landings were relatively stable at around 400-600 t per year.
-In 2003/4, landings declined sharply, and from 2003/4 to 2011/12 landings were mostly <200 t per year.
-The decline in SA landings may partly reflect a decline in the supply of recruits to SA from the spawning area in WA.
 In WA, the historically low catch levels in recent years are believed to be due to a combination of factors - lack of targeting in response to low market demand, reduced availability of fish in some years due to low recruitment and environmental factors affecting catchability.